Nevenall/Shift-X/System/01 Basics.md

 Each attribute resists a different type of danger.
 If you get punched, for example, you'll resist with your {Prowess} rating.
 Resistance rolls always succeed—you diminish or deflect the bad result—but the better your roll the less **stress** it costs to reduce or avoid the danger.

 When the enemy has a big advantage, like a villian more powerful then you, you’ll need to make a resistance roll before you can take your own action. *For example, when you fight the Speedster, Slapdash, she handcuffs you before you even see her coming.
 You need to make a resistance roll to avoid the restraints and be in a position to fight back.
-Or perhaps you attempt to {Spy} on a powerful mentalist but before you can make your own roll, you must resist their uncanny mental detection .*
+Or perhaps you attempt to {Spy} on a powerful mentalist but before you can make your own roll, you must resist their uncanny mental detection.*

 The GM judges the threat level of the enemies and uses these "obstacle" resistance rolls as needed to reflect the capabilities of especially dangerous villains.